sphinx-labs/sphinx/docs/troubleshooting-guide.md

   - [`Ineffective mark-compacts near heap limit allocation failed`](#ineffective-mark-compacts-near-heap-limit-allocation-failed)
   - [`EvmError: MemoryLimitOOG`](#evmerror-memorylimitoog)

+TODO(end): ToC

 ## Labeling contracts

 When Sphinx can't infer the contract corresponding to an address, you'll be asked to label it yourself.
-Labels allow Sphinx to write the contract's deployment artifact and verify it on Etherscan.
+This makes it possible for Sphinx to verify the contract on Etherscan and create a deployment artifact for it.

 You can label a contract in your deployment script with the `sphinxLabel` function, which is inherited from `Sphinx.sol`.
 For example: